atulkamble/ruby/README.md

 ```

 ### 8. Classes and Objects
-Creating a class and using objects.
+Creates a class and uses its instances.
 ```ruby
 # classes.rb
 class Person